FbW36/19-PB-datastructure-array/README.md

 ______________________________________________

-** use push and pop the get the next output:
+** use push and pop and indexing the get the next output:

-['Spain', 'item1', 'item2', ['Berlin','subSubItem1' ], 'Germany' ]
+['Spain', 'item1', 'reset item2', ['Berlin','subSubItem1' ], 'Germany' ]